HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/quick-start-guide.md

 Some examples of how others have accessed and used the HCA data can be seen in these [consumer vignettes](https://dev.data.humancellatlas.org/learn/development-guides/consumer-vignettes).

 ### Installing the HCA CLI for Mac OS
+Install Python 3.6 using instructions found on line.
+Make sure that the basic configuration is correct by running a quick version check on Python:

+python --version

 It is recommended that the CLI be run in a virtual environment to control Python library dependencies.
 A common utility for creating and managing virtual environment is `virtualenv`.
 Installation instructions for `virtualenv` can be found online.
 In Mac OS High Sierra, one might use:

 `sudo pip install virtualenv`